curl/everything-curl/http-cookies.md

 ## Cookies

 HTTP cookies are key/value pairs that a client stores on the behalf of a server.
-They are sent back in subsequent requests according to heuristics to allow clients to keep state between requests.
-Remember how the HTTP protocol itself has no real state but instead has to resend all data in subsequent requests that it wants the server to be aware of.
+They are sent back in subsequent requests to allow clients to keep state between requests.
+Remember that the HTTP protocol itself has no state but instead the client has to resend all data in subsequent requests that it wants the server to be aware of.

 Cookies are set by the server with the `Set-Cookie:` header and with each